whipowill/wow-addon-noshift/README.md

 ```
 #showtooltip
 /stopmacro [nocombat]
-/ns energy > 30			<-- if energy is more than 30, set autoshift to 0
+/ns energy > 30			<-- if energy is more than 30, set AutoUnshift to 0
-/ns mana < 20			<-- if mana is less than 20, set autoshift to 0
+/ns mana < 20			<-- if mana is less than 20, set AutoUnshift to 0
-/ns health < 20			<-- if health is less than 20, set autoshift to 0
+/ns health < 20			<-- if health is less than 20, set AutoUnshift to 0
-/ns !snare			<-- if snared, set autoshift to 1
+/ns !snare			<-- if snared, set AutoUnshift to 1
 /cast [form:3] !Cat Form
-/ns off				<-- restore default, set autounshift to 1
+/ns off				<-- restore default, set AutoUnshift to 1
 ```

 ```
 #showtooltip
 /stopmacro [nocombat]
-/ns on				<-- disable, set autounshift to 0
+/ns on				<-- disable, set AutoUnshift to 0
-/ns !snare			<-- if snared, set autoshift to 1
+/ns !snare			<-- if snared, set AutoUnshift to 1
 /cast [form:1] !Dire Bear Form
-/ns off				<-- restore default, set autounshift to 1
+/ns off				<-- restore default, set AutoUnshift to 1
 ```

 ## Notes